ptbrowne/cozy-gitdocs/docs/howTos/hmr.md

 ---
-title: How to use Hot Module Replacement (HMR) with my application?
+title: Use Hot Module Replacement (HMR) to develop your application
 ---

 ## What is Hot Module Replacement (HMR) ?